ravil1234/plena-finance/README.md

 - Provides Modular Architecture.
 - It is helpful in implelmenting design patterns in javascript easily.

+## NestJS RABBITMQ Microservice

+Nest JS provides built-in support for the RBMQ messaging systems as transporters.

 ### Nodejs/Express

 - Node Js is a javascript runtime coupled with ExpressJs framework it allows and helps in creating higly scalable servers easily.

+We are going to develop two applications one is plena-backend(client) and plena-consumer (microservice) which will be implementing communication between them over RabbitMQ.

 ### Mongo DB